 having older boyfriends or girlfriends;

 mood swings. self-harm or changes in emotional wellbeing;

 drug and alcohol misuse; and

 relationships with controlling or significantly older individuals or groups;

 evidence of/suspicions of physical or sexual assault.

-3.6 This policy should be used read in conjunction with ‘Working Together to Safeguard Children 2018’, ‘Keeping Children Safe in Education 2018’ and the Local Child Safeguarding Board guidance in the area.
+3.6 This policy should be used read in conjunction with ‘Working Together to Safeguard Children 2018’, ‘Keeping Children Safe in Education 2020’ and the LSP guidance in the area.
 The policy is in line with requirements of AEGIS accreditation and Travel Safe guidance (Avon and Somerset Police).